victorsevero/megai_man/README.md

 All being said, contributions are very welcome!
 I'd be glad to answer any questions and work on solutions with other people.
 If you're interested, contact me on [`stable-retro` chat from Farama Foundation Discord Server](https://discord.gg/pJtSNbfr49) (my handler is `@el_sevs`).

-🇧🇷: Providenciarei um vídeo sobre o projeto assim que terminá-lo; enquanto isso, veja outros vídeos do meu canal: https://www.youtube.com/@canal.laboratoria
+🇧🇷: Providenciarei um vídeo sobre o projeto assim que terminá-lo; enquanto isso, veja outros vídeos no [meu canal do YouTube](https://www.youtube.com/@canal.laboratoria)!

 ## Environment specifications